What is Antisemitism?

 Other examples of persecution were attacks on the Prague Ghetto (1389) and on Polish cities (1648).
 And in the 16th century, Martin Luther’s harsh comments about the Jews are seen by many as a continuation of medieval Christian Antisemitism, link.

 Pogroms in Russia: Pogroms (Russian:’to wreak havoc’) were violent riots launched against Jews and frequently encouraged by government authorities.
 There were waves of pogroms in the Russian Empire between 1871 and 1917, link, link.
 The main campaign of Russian pogroms was initiated by Czar Alexander III in 1881.

-Perhaps the worst example of anti-Semitism in recent years is denoted by the this yellow badge.
-It was a cloth patch that Jews were ordered by Nazis to sew on their outer garments in order to mark them as Jews in public, during the Holocaust.
+The Holocaust: The worst example of Antisemitism in recent years is denoted by the this yellow badge.
+It was a cloth patch that Jews were ordered by Nazis to sew onto their outer garments in order to mark them as Jews in public, during the Holocaust.
 Much of the ideological basis for Hitler’s crimes was laid down as early as 1879 when a German Antisemitic League called for discriminatory laws against the Jews, link.